Becoming What You Focus On: Positive Thinking in Calgary | NU Psychology

 This approach helps clients:

-Identify values and goals that give life direction.
+Identify values and goals that give life direction

-Accept uncomfortable emotions without judgment.
+Accept uncomfortable emotions without judgment

-Take intentional steps toward change.
+Take intentional, compassionate steps toward change

 This reflection shifts frustration into curiosity.
-From curiosity comes choice—and with choice, growth follows.
+From curiosity comes choice, and with choice, growth follows.

 Why Negative Thoughts Still Matter